Conklin, Alberta: History

 The hamlet of Conklin was named for John Conklin, a railroad employee.
 It was originally situated at the extreme northwestern end of Christina Lake, adjacent to its outlet at the Jackfish River.
 When the Alberta and Great Waterways Railway (which eventually became part of the Northern Alberta Railway and later the Athabasca Northern Railway) reached Conklin in 1921, the town was relocated alongside the railway tracks.

 Conklin was an important centre for the local fur trade from 1940 to 1960.
 Mink pelts from several mink farms in the area were transferred by canoe and dogsled to the railway siding at Conklin for shipment to markets.

+Christina Lake was the site of commercial fishing soon after Conklin was settled.
 From 1940 to 1960 there was heavy commercial fishing in Christina Lake, and a fish processing plant was located at the outlet to the Jackfish River.

 Conklin lies within the Athabasca Oil Sands region, and Cenovus Energy has been operating its Christina Lake project in the area since 2000.
 The Christina Lake project is a steam-assisted gravity drainage (SAGD) project that recovers bitumen from the McMurray Formation, which lies at a depth of 375 m at that location.